No WE Without WHY

-True co-creation can only occur/ arise if the purpose, the intention of the organisation is clear for everyone.
+True co-creation between an organization and its customers can only occur / arise if the purpose, the intention of the organisation is clear for everyone.
 For example, you buy a car in order to experience the freedom to drive from A to B. Or you undergo a medical procedure so as to get better.
 Of course, these products and services only occur by the grace of the people in the organisations.
 They are the ones who together turn ideas into something that customers appreciate.
-If that ‘alchemy’ proceeds well and in ways that are both relevant to customers and distinctive from competitors, then revenue, income and opportunities to invest will be plausible outcomes.
+If that 'alchemy' proceeds well and in ways that are both relevant to customers and distinctive from competitors, then revenue, income and opportunities to invest will be plausible outcomes.

 Since Frederick Winslow Taylor founded the theory of scientific management to enhance productivity, organisations have been structured much more efficiently and divided into simple manageable departments, each tasked to deliver a clearly defined contribution to the entire value-creation process.
 With 200 years of relentless focus on efficiency in these Taylorian 'silos', the awareness of the Why of the whole organisation has most often been pushed into the background.